Why are new partners required to buy-in to a firm?

 - how the firm compensates partners

 The typical new partner buy-in amount is not a publicly available figure.
 In fact I was asked by an Australian journalist recently this very question.
 Both her extensive research and my insider knowledge was not enough to properly answer this question.
 However, the 2012 Rosenberg survey of 331 American CPA firms found that the average buy-in for a new partner was $137,000.
 In the UK I have heard of buy-in amounts ranging from £50,000 to £200,000.
 My old firm, BDO LLP, used to have a new partner buy-in amount of £60,000.
+Whereas another top 10 UK accountancy firm (and not a Big 4 firm) has a fixed amount for a new partner buy-in of £100,000.

 How do new partners finance their buy-in?